 What should I bring?
 And do I need a mat?

 Feel free to just bring yourself!
-Yoga can be done on any surface, but a mat can provide a nice cushion of support during your practice.
 You can either bring your own mat or borrow one of our community mats at no charge.
 Some people like to bring a towel and a water bottle (we have a water cooler), but neither are necessary.
+We provide all the other props you might need.

 I have never done yoga before.
 Is that OK?

 If you have never done yoga before, you are perfect for Baker Ranch Yoga!
 We think we do a good job at facilitating a great introductory practice for those who are new to yoga, while also providing options for more challenging poses for those who are more experienced in their practice.
-A good place to start is in our “hatha” classes, which are a little slower-paced than the “hatha flow” classes; however, if you are new and would like to attend a hatha flow class, feel free to let the instructor know ahead of time and they will make sure you are taken care of during your session.
+A good place to start is in our various gentle classes, which are a little slower-paced than the “hatha flow” classes; however, if you are new and would like to attend a hatha flow class, feel free to let the instructor know ahead of time and they will make sure you are taken care of during your session.
+We also have a Beginners Series that we have designed specifically for students brand new to yoga or for those that have not done yoga in a very long time.
+This is a 6-week long series that provide several times per year.
+The cost is $100 for the entire series.
+Ask us about it!

 What do I wear?